FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_library/apriltag-library.rst

 Or you might prefer to use your own tag names, or distance units.

-Advanced users might want to specify the **location** of a predefined tag **on the FTC game field**.
+Advanced users might want to specify the **location** of a predefined tag **on the game field**.
 This can be done with the optional Vector and Quaternion fields.

 ====